cyberCBM/BiE/README.md

-Bulk Image Manager/Editor
+Bulk Image Editor (BiE)
 =============
-Photo Manager/Editor in bulk
+This application manage/Edit photos, images in bulk.
 -------------
-Bulk image management and editing made easier with BiMe.
+Bulk image management and editing made easier with BiE.

 How to Build:
 -------------